Rock climbing Classes with Hard Water Sports

 10 Tulgey Wood; This route is the easiest climb on the west side of devil's tower(5.10a), this location means morning shade during those hot summer months and late sun on those cool spring afternoons.
 First pitch is around 110 feet, the crux is near the top, you will be using some small nuts on this one.
 This right facing crack rout is more an exercise in stemming.
 The next pitch is only 30 or so feet and takes you to the next column top

 9 Bell Fourch Buttress; On the East side of the tower a buttress extends up 150 feet from the shoulder.
 Four routs [bell fourch, gooseberry jam, burning daylight, and casper college] converge on the ledge.
-This rout starts with a blind traverse into the crack.
+This rout starts with a blind traverse into the clean hand and fist crack.
 Mostly 5.9 climbing till about 2/3's the way up.
 At this point all flaws on the rock disappear and the climber is left with just a hand sized crack.
 This twelve or so feet are the crux of the rout.

 8 Everlasting; For a little change, this is a bolted face route.
 Follow the bolts and the line of least resistance up the middle of the column, near the middle of the pitch the rout moves left toward a ledge.
 Standing here a climber needs to place protection for the next couple of moves, have small and medium nuts ready for this part.
 Move back onto the face and continue on to the top.
 For me the crux was the last six feet of the route, with the full weight of 150 feet of climbing rope, smear and palm your way up the last few featureless feet of the rounded column top.

-6 New Wave; The "easiest" of the devil's tower 5.10s. first pitch is 70 or so feet of easy 5.7 climbing.
+6 New Wave; The "easiest" of the Devil's Tower 5.10s.
+First pitch is 70 or so feet of easy 5.7 climbing.
 The second pitch starts easy and keeps giving you easy moves until the crack you are dropping pro into diminishes to nothing.
 This is the crux of the rout, moving over the aerate to the right the climber makes his or her way to the next workable crack.
 Oh yea, this move is protected by a beefy hanger.
-If I remember correctly, the key is the feet and staying low through the traverse. the rest of the rout is again well protected and goes 5.8 and a couple of easy 5.9 moves to the teachers lounge.
+If I remember correctly, the key is the feet and staying low through the traverse.
+The rest of the rout is again well protected and goes 5.8 and a couple of easy 5.9 moves to the teachers lounge.

 5 Hollywood and Vine; A classic route, a must do for any Devil's tower lover.
-Located on the south or meadows side of the tower, just two cracks to the left of solar.
+Located on the south or meadows side of the tower, just two cracks to the left of the route Solar.
 Originally an aid rout, it now goes free in the hard 5.10 range.
 Another slightly less then vertical rout with thin fingers, meaning lots of small nuts. [this is the only route on the list that I have not lead] the first pitch gets you to a large column top and this is the start of the 5.10 climbing.

 4 McCarthey West Face; I will be honest, the only reason I lead this route was to get me to the top of El Matador.
 At the top of the second pitch a climber is in the position to top belay this world famous route.